 Several outreach tools have been constructed: a poster recognizing International Year of Chemistry (IYC) 2011, a permanent display, and a travelling exhibit.
 In addition, mobile apps of the project have been created for all mobile platforms.
 See the interactive online version of the Periodic Table Project.

 Chem 13 News magazine is running a contest to design tiles for the four newly named elements, nihonium (Nh), moscovium (Mc), tennessine (Ts) and oganesson (Og).
-The deadline for contest submissions has been extended to March 31, 2017.
-See the New Elements Contest page for more details.
+There have been over 200 entries and the finalists have been announced.
+Come back in the month of May and vote to decide which design tiles will be added to our Periodic Table Project.

 Chem 13 News is an informal magazine published by the Department of Chemistry at the University of Waterloo for teachers of introductory chemistry courses, especially at the high school and year 1 college levels.
 It is published nine times per year, monthly from September through May.
 We encourage teachers to share their ideas and comments.